 African Wildlife Cinematography Workshop with Abraham Joffe - June 2015

-Have you ever thought of filming elephants not more than three metres from your camera?20th June 2014
+Have you ever thought you might film elephants not more than three metres from your camera?

 What about filming leopards not two meters from your lens?